kikwit/kikwit/README.md

 In the example above, the route url generate for the `list` action is __/prods/catalogue__.

 #### Implicit routing

-Implicit routing is when the controller and action are not tagged with the `@route` decorator.
+Implicit routing is when a controller or action is not tagged with the `@route` decorator.

 Example:
 ```